 Personal Locator Beacons

-Besides providing real-time tracking to your friends and admirers, Personal Locator Beacons (PLBs) are also excellent safety gear; FKT or not, backcountry users should consider carrying them.
+Besides providing real-time tracking to your friends and admirers, Personal Locator Beacons (PLBs) are also excellent safety gear.
 The SPOT can send pre-written messages plus an SOS, while the Garmin InReach Mini is lighter and more useful (it can send custom text messages explaining your situation ("Weather is bad, I'm exiting at XX trailhead, please pick me up in XX hours”).
 Note that SPOT and DeLorme do not archive data files; download and save it soon.
 The Somewear Global Hotspot is a new sat comm brand that turns any smartphone into a two-way communicator, offers real-time activity tracking ability and offers SOS.